yug49/PersonaForge/README.md

 1. **PersonaINFT.sol** - Core INFT contract implementing ERC-721 with AI agent capabilities
 2. **PersonaStorageManager.sol** - Centralized encrypted storage orchestrator for persona data
 3. **PersonaAgentManager.sol** - AI agent interaction and configuration management system
+4. **Minimal Frontend** - Basic user interface to showcase the interaction by the user.
+The UI will be improved and polished more in the later waves to make it even more user friendly.
+URL: [PersonaForge](https://personaforge-ten.vercel.app/)

 #### **Dual Storage Architecture**